Apply now for the 6th edition of the EUhackathon!

 Therese Comodini Cachia is a Member of the European Parliament since May 2014.
 She is a member of the CULT and JURI committees, and a substitute in the DROI committee.
 Since January 2015 she is the Maltese shadow Minister for Education and Employment.

-She holds a PhD in human rights law, and lecturers at the Faculty of Laws of the University of Malta and the Europa-Viadrina University in Germany.
+She holds a PhD in human rights law, and lectures at the Faculty of Laws of the University of Malta.
 She has also been heavily involved in non-governmental organisations as their legal advisor.